Must have at least six months validity remaining beyond your planned date of departure from the Schengen area.

 Fax: +(39) 055-215-550

-The Florence consular disctrict includes the regions of Tuscany, and Emilia-Romagna (all except the Provinces of Piacenza and Parma), as well as the Republic of San Marino.
+The Florence consular district includes the regions of Tuscany and Emilia-Romagna (all except the Provinces of Piacenza and Parma), as well as the Republic of San Marino.

 U.S. Consulate General Milan

 Emergency After-Hours Telephone: +(39) 02-290-351

 Fax: +(39) 02-2900-1165

 The Milan consular district includes the regions of Valle D'Aosta, Piemonte, Lombardia, Veneto, Trentino-Alto Adige, Friuli-Venezia Giulia, Liguria, and Emilia-Romagna (Provinces of Piacenza and Parma only).